neilgupta/researchexplained/README.md

 ## Contributing

-If you find an error in one of our summaries, feel free to open a pull request, or email contact@researchexplained.org
+If you find an error in one of our summaries, please open a pull request or issue!
+You can also email contact@researchexplained.org or tweet [@researchexplain](https://twitter.com/researchexplain)

 All rights reserved.